nicolarevelant/italian-draughts/src/README.md

 ## MatchManager

-This class handle 1 or more matches using a specific ChessboardGrid
+This class handle matches interacting with a ChessboardGrid

 ## GameUtils

-This class provides a static method to find all possible moves from a specific pieces' disposition.
+This class provides a static method to find all possible moves from a specific pieces' disposition and a static method to calculate the best move the PC can make (Minimax algorithm)

-### gameUtils::AlgorithmThread : wxThread
+### GameUtils::AlgorithmThread : wxThread

 This class provides a simple way to calculate the best move for PC using a separate thread that calls the 'calculateBestMove' static method of GameAlgorithm